STATISTICS

 - the science of collecting, organizing, presenting, analyzing, and interpreting data to assist in making more effective decisions.
 (Mason, Lind Marshall)

-- Provides researchers the means to scientifically measure the conditions that maybe involved in a given problem and evaluating the way in which these conditions are related.
+- Provides researchers the means to scientifically measure the conditions that may be involved in a given problem and evaluate how these conditions are related.

 - Shows the laws underlying facts and events that cannot be determined by individual observation.

-- Observes trends and behavior in related conditions which otherwise may remain unclear.
+- Observe trends and behavior in related conditions that otherwise may remain unclear.

 TYPES OF STATISTICS